cbefus/Eynnyd/docs/source/guide/tutorials/request_interceptors.rst

 ==============================

 This tutorial builds on what we saw in our :ref:`hello world tutorial <tutorial_hello_world>` so you probably want to read that if you haven't yet.
-All we are going to do is add a :ref:`request interceptor <interceptors>` which logs every request coming into the application.
+All we are going to do is add a :code:`request interceptor` which logs every request coming into the application.
 First we will show you the code and then we will explain the *relevant* parts (AKA the parts not in the hello world tutorial).